About us all

 The Woods Protects Us We Need to Protect the Woods.

-This vibrant forest community is threatened with destruction that could begin at the end of 2020.
+This vibrant forest community is threatened with destruction.
 It is owned by Dow/ DuPont / Corteva, and has been closed for a pollution cleanup mandated by the EPA.
-A large complex of buildings is planned, that would destroy the forest community, which contributes so many life support services to Fairfield county.
+A large complex of buildings is planned, that would destroy the forest community.
+It is also threatened by proposals to destroy the woods to use it for special interests.
+We advocate that the woods be preserved in it’s entirety as the living life giving entity that it is, that gives so many life sustaining benefits to Fairfield county.

 6 Months left to prevent destruction of Remington Woods.